aravind666/aravind666.github.io/_posts/management/2021-01-03-options-options-options.md

 2. Steve job's always used to wear Black long-sleeved mock turtleneck T-shirt and a Levis Jeans pant throughout his life in all his public appearances .
 3. Albert Einstein use to always wear a typical grey suit every day.

-These folks might have learnt or might have figured out long back that it saves a lot of time by keeping lesser options.
+These folks might have learnt or figured out long back that it saves a lot of time and helps them to be productive by keeping lesser options.